BuckeyeSoftware/rex/doc/RENDER.md

 void attach_texture(texture2D* _texture);
 ```

+Targets are immutable.
+Once initially specified they can no longer be changed.

 Assertions can be triggered in the following cases:
-* An attempt was made to attach a texture that has already been attached
+* An attempt was made to attach a texture that has already been attached.
 * An attempt was made to attach more than one depth, stencil or combined depth stencil texture.
 * An attempt was made to attach a non-depth and non-stencil texture which has different dimensions than the other attached non-depth and non-stencil textures.
 * An attempt was made to attach a non-depth and non-stencil texture which has a different format than the other attached non-depth and non-stencil textures.